latest news ...

 So here is the town of Hansville, Utah.
 Originally known as Graves Valley, it was established in 1882.
 The Pony Express followed in 1883, and in 1885 the name was changed to Hanksville, after Ebeneazer Hanks, one of the original settlers.

-The population is 197 according to an estimate in 2003.
+It has a population of 197, according to an estimate in 2003.
 For some reason, the town was omitted from the census of 2000.
+Anyway, all of the 197 people turned out to see me arrive, as you might expect in a place like this.

-The low population could be attributed to the fact that bromide is found in the neighbourhood.
-When I found that out, I had nightmares in case I had drunk any of the tap water.
+The low population could be attributed to the fact that bromide is found in the neighbourhood, as I found out a long while afterwards.
+At least, that was what I told Percy Penguin.

 motel at Hanksville Utah